 Q: In light of this pandemic, why do you feel it’s so important to recognize nurses and the role they serve in the medical field?

 A: “The pandemic and arising issues make it very apparent the role nurses play.
 We constitute a large workforce; dare I say the largest proportion in the health sector.
 We tend to have more interaction time with our patients, and this enables them to gain our trust and communicate more openly with us, allowing for us to counsel, educate and care for them.
 Our enhanced contact time and skills also allow us to make valuable observations and contributions to their health care planning.”

 Q: It's a very stressful time in your country and around the world right now.
 How are you doing, personally, with the impact this virus has placed on you?

 A: “As a nurse, wife to a doctor and mother of two kids, I've had to place the care of my kids in the hands of my mother since my husband and I have to spend extra hours to help in providing services during this crisis.
 Also, in order not to take chances with the possibility of a cross infection from us to our kids, it has become prudent that they stay away from us for this period.
 We miss them and the normal family bonding we used to have.”

-Q: What motivates you to continue working to provide care during this difficult time in Ghana?
+Q: As a humanitarian and nurse, what motivates you to continue working to provide care during this difficult time in Ghana?

 A: “Just the fact that I'm well prepared by my training and prior experiences, and the fact that society is looking up to me to lead in this difficult time keeps me continuing what I do.